-Proposed Definition: “For recent and newly populated information in NASIS, the low-rv-high values are meant to approximate the 10th, 50th, and 90th percentiles of the data”
+Proposed Definition: “For recent and newly populated information in NASIS, the low-rv-high values are meant to approximate the 10th, 50th, and 90th percentiles of the data”.

 Project Justification: Currently the terms low, rv, and-high are mentioned in sections 618.2 and 618.3 of the NSSH, but not precisely defined.
 A loose definition has made sense because of the highly variable methods used to populate the low, rv, and high values in all of the various data fields in NASIS that represent a collection of many different vintages and sources of soil survey data.
 And, for much of the uses of soil survey information, this level of precision likely provides enough accuracy.
 For recent, ongoing, and future data collection efforts however, we aspire to populate NASIS fields using as much field-collected data as possible.
 As our data becomes more and more widely used, it has become increasingly urgent that we establish more precise definitions for these data ranges.
 While acknowledging that older data may not meet the new criteria, updated definitions are needed for current work that can accommodate more data-driven and modern approaches to computing soil survey data ranges.
 Definitions will also help users of past and current data have a better understanding of the correct uses and limitations of our data.